Shelby219/T3A1_workbook/README.md

 ### Objects (non-primitive)

   -	Object: A object in JavaScript is representing of key,value pairs which are a list of xero or more property names and corresponding values, which are enclosed in curly braces.
-  -	Array: Arrays are also by definition objects, however they relationship differs in that the key is the integer set index paired with the length property of the array.
+  -	Array: Arrays are also by definition objects, however their relationship differs in that the key is the integer set index paired with the length property of the array.

 There are many other built-in JavaScript objects that come in the form of a standard library, an example of these are:
   -	Error